Josh Allen wins his first NFL MVP award, beating out Lamar Jackson in one of the most intense races ever

 Jackson had a strong case for the award himself, passing for over 4,100 yards and running for 915 more.
 He accounted for 45 touchdowns, 41 of which came through the air.

-The other finalists for the award were Philadelphia Eagles quarterback Saquon Barkley, Cincinnati Bengals quarterback Joe Burrow and Detroit Lions quarterback Jared Goff, though the race was largely seen as a two-man race between Allen and Jackson.
+The other finalists for the award were Philadelphia Eagles running back Saquon Barkley, Cincinnati Bengals quarterback Joe Burrow and Detroit Lions quarterback Jared Goff, though the race was largely seen as a two-man race between Allen and Jackson.

 “Lamar was very deserving of this award as well,” Allen said.
 “I got nothing but love and respect for him in this game.
 He’s, like I said earlier, a great steward of the game.
 And every time we share a field, I’m very fortunate to be mentioned the same breath as him.”